 Words by Theodora Sutcliffe

-Since first appearing on the cover of British Vogue in 1993, the Croyden stunner has been on it over 30 times since, as well as having campaigns with Gucci, Versace, Calvin Klein, Chanel, Dior and Burberry - just to mention a few.
+Since first appearing on the cover of British Vogue in 1993, Kate Moss has been on it over 30 times since, as well as having campaigns with Gucci, Versace, Calvin Klein, Chanel, Dior and Burberry - just to mention a few.

 It's no secret that the supermodel has never shied away from a good night out, so we were wondering what we'd serve her if she brought her birthday celebrations to our bar tonight.
 We did some research just in case, and found out that her drink of choice is a vodka and tonic.
 To make it a bit more special, we've taken those ingredients and decided that a Reversed Vesper & Tonic might make it a more memorable drink, so practice mixing one tonight - just in case!